 Two big shifts, one corporate and one legal, shape your tracking options today:

-• In 2021, Google committed to ending support for third-party cookies within its Chrome browser in 2022.
-The company recently pushed this deadline to 2024, but there’s no time like the present to make the shift away from this tracking method.
+- In 2021, Google committed to ending support for third-party cookies within its Chrome browser in 2022.
+The company has since pushed this deadline to 2025, but there’s no time like the present to make the shift away from this tracking method.

 Manual affiliate link tracking